tfelix/bestia-docs/content/docs/server/world-generation.md

 ## Literatur

 * [www.redblobgames.com - Making maps with noise functions](https://www.redblobgames.com/maps/terrain-from-noise/) - Very detailed overview of heightmap generation techniques with sample code
+* [Generating terrain in Cuberite](http://mc-server.xoft.cz/docs/Generator.html#biome.grown) - Ideas on how to create biomes in an alternate way, also nice overview of noise functions
+* [Procedural Generation Resources](https://firespark.de/?id=article&article=ProceduralGenerationResources) - A nice collection of links regarding procedural generation for games
+* [Dwarf Fortress](https://en.wikipedia.org/wiki/Dwarf_Fortress) - In general a good inspiration on how the Bestia world generation quality should be
+* [Spherical Projections (Stereographic and Cylindrical)](http://paulbourke.net/geometry/transformationprojection/) - Background infos on spherical and zylindrical projections, useful for coordiante transformations
+* [Algorithms for Procedural Content Generation](http://pcg.wikidot.com/category-pcg-algorithms) - Another very good and big resource for PCG algorithms